BlacknWyt/Cool-Clothing/README.md

 # Cool-Clothing
-n easily scalable clothing website for fictitious clothing brand.
+An easily scalable clothing website for fictitious clothing brand.